 Children enter The Mill School with a wide variety of schooling and educational experiences.
-Some children have been educated at home, some have attended independent schools, and others have transferred from local public schools.
+Some have been educated at home, some have attended independent schools, and others have transferred from local public schools.

 All students are welcomed into a nurturing home-like environment where individual growth is honored and supported.